+Article 120 [Constitutional Amendments]
-a.
-Exceptionally to clauses b, c and d of Article 35 of this Constitution, for any provision of this Constitution to be amended the amendment must be approved by a two-thirds majority of the members of whom both the Consultative Council and Chamber of Deputies are composed, and the amendment must be approved by the King.

-b.
-If an amendment to the Constitution is refused, it may not be re-submitted earlier than one year from that refusal.

-c.
-It is not permissible to propose an amendment to Article 2 of this Constitution, and it is not permissible under any circumstances to propose the amendment of the constitutional monarchy and the principle of inherited rule in Bahrain, as well as the bi-cameral system and the principles of freedom and equality established in this Constitution.
+- a.
+Exceptionally to clauses b, c and d of Article 35 of this Constitution, for any provision of this Constitution to be amended the amendment must be approved by a two-thirds majority of the members of whom both the Consultative Council and Chamber of Deputies are composed, and the amendment must be approved by the King. - b.
+If an amendment to the Constitution is refused, it may not be re-submitted earlier than one year from that refusal. - c.
+It is not permissible to propose an amendment to Article $\underline{2}$ of this Constitution, and it is not permissible under any circumstances to propose the amendment of the constitutional monarchy and the principle of inherited rule in Bahrain, as well as the bi-cameral system and the principles of freedom and equality established in this Constitution. - d.

-d.
 The powers of the King stated in this Constitution may not be proposed for amendment in an interval during which another person is acting for him.

+Article 121 [Former Treaties and Laws]
-a.
-The application of this Constitution does not breach the treaties and agreements which Bahrain has concluded with states and international organizations.

-b.
-Exceptionally to the provisions of the second clause of Article 38 of this Constitution, all laws, laws by Decrees, Decrees, statutes, orders, edicts and circulars that have been issued and are in force prior to the first meeting convened by the National Assembly remain proper and valid, unless amended or rescinded in accordance with the regulations prescribed in this Constitution.
+- a.
+The application of this Constitution does not breach the treaties and agreements which Bahrain has concluded with states and international organisations. - b.
+Exceptionally to the provision of the second clause of Article 38 of this Constitution, all laws, laws by Decree, Decrees, statutes, orders, edicts and circulars that have been issued and are in force prior to the first meeting convened by the National Assembly remain proper and valid, unless amended or rescinded in accordance with the regulations prescribed in this Constitution.